altocodenl/tagaway/readme.md

       - `{op: 'start', tags: UNDEFINED|[STRING, ...], total: INTEGER, tooLarge: UNDEFINED|{STRING, ...], unsupported: UNDEFINED|[STRING, ...]}}`
       - `{op: 'complete', id: INTEGER}`
       - `{op: 'cancel', id: INTEGER}`
-   - The body can contain a field `pro` with value `'google'|'dropbox'` and a field `alreadyImported` that should be an integer larger than 0.
+   - The body can contain a field `provider` with value `'google'|'dropbox'` and a field `alreadyImported` that should be an integer larger than 0.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - If `tags` are present, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
    - If an `id` is provided in the case of `end` or `cancel`, it must correspond to that of an existing upload, otherwise the endpoint returns 404.
    - In the case of `end` or `cancel`, if the existing upload already has a status, the endpoint returns 409.
 The same happens with a `start` on an upload that already has the same `id`.